typesupply/opentype-cookbook/website/content/rules.md

 ## Advanced Techniques

-By now we have established the rules needed to make most features that you’ll want to add to your fonts--small caps, ligatures, tabular figures, etc. But, when you want to do some more complex things, you’ll need a few more things.
+By now we have established the rules needed to make most features that you’ll want to add to your fonts—small caps, ligatures, tabular figures, etc. But, when you want to do some more complex things, you’ll need a few more things.

 ### Language Systems